THE DEFINITIVE

 How would you design a website to optimize for conversions?

-In chapter four of this guide (How Can I Improve Conversion Rate On My Page?) , we’ll go in-depth with specific tips and tricks that can bump up your page’s conversion optimization.
+In chapter four of this guide (How Can I Improve Conversion Rate On My Page?), we’ll go in-depth with specific tips and tricks that will help you with website conversion optimization.
 For now, let’s give you the basics of how you can improve your conversion optimization on a macro level.

 1. Track and measure what matters most